10 free quality video resources for teachers

 3. Khan academy

 Khan academy started out with its famous YouTube videos.
-Now, you can just go to their website and search for a learning video about the topic you want to teach.
+Now, you can just go to their website and search for a free learning video about the topic you want to teach.
 Choose between subjects like Math, Science & Engineering, Computing, Arts & Humanities and Economics & Finance.
 By signing up, you can create a classroom, and invite your students to take some video lessons and to take a quiz afterwards.
-You can even Follow your students' progress as well.
+You can even follow your students' progress as well.

 4. National Geographic Education